firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

   - VESC already logs current and voltage, so most riders simply mount a phone dash unless they crave retro styling.[^57]
 - **SimpleVescDisplay (ESP32).** Smart Repair recommends flashing the open-source SimpleVescDisplay and 3D-printing its mount as a reliable alternative when Flipsky Voyage units glitch.[^58]
 - **Tiny NRF boards have no range.** Flashing Vedder’s `nrf51_vesc` firmware onto ultra-small BLE boards left riders with unusable range, so they still buy the €2 full-size modules for dependable VESC Tool links.[^59]
+- **Vedder’s `code_server` is still the stable CAN bridge.** It automatically retries failed frames five times, but you must flip RX/TX leads when moving a Makerbase/Flipsky dash loom onto Spintend/UBOX controllers and flash `slave_esc.lisp` onto every CAN slave before the dash comes alive.[^code-server]
 - **SimpleVescDisplay odometer logging.** NetworkDir’s latest firmware now buffers odometer data locally on the ESP32 so riders keep mileage even if CAN frames drop, giving budget builds a telemetry path that still respects VESC Tool logs.[^60]
 - **JPPL Smart Display RAM ceiling.** Running Wi-Fi and Bluetooth simultaneously exhausts the JPPL display’s RAM; leave only one wireless interface active to keep the UI responsive.[^61]
 - **Rage SmartDisplay roadmap.** Rage Mechanics teased an official SmartDisplay UI refresh with thumb-wheel ergonomics feedback plus a 3.5 in navigation prototype that folds GPS into the dash.